holyjak/interactive-dev-wshop/README.md

 ### Running the REPL

-Start the server: menu - Terminal - New Terminal, in it execute `./docker/run-docker.sh` (or the one-liner from that file) (Note: Some output and errors will be printed out in this terminal.)
+Start the server: menu - Terminal - New Terminal, in it execute `./docker/run-docker.sh` (for Windows see below)) (Note: Some output and errors will be printed out in this terminal.)

-On a Windows terminal, paste the _content_ of the file.
-And you will likely need to replace `$PWD` in it with the actual absolute path to the workshop directory (something like `C:\\Users\xyz\Documents\interactive-dev-wshop`).
+On Windows, paste the _content_ of the file into a cmd.exe terminal (not PowerShell, it complains about something).
+You will likely need to replace `$PWD` in the command with the actual absolute path to the workshop directory (something like `C:\\Users\xyz\Documents\interactive-dev-wshop`).

 ### Connecting to the server REPL